- Organic Bound

 Transfer the potatoes to a platter, drizzle lightly with the pesto, if using, and serve hot.

-Combine the garlic, basil, parsley, and pine nuts in the bowl of a food processor.
-Pulse to roughly chop.
+Combine the garlic, basil, parsley and pine nuts in the bowl of a food processor.
+Pulse until coarsely chopped.

-With the machine running, add the olive oil in a steady stream, stopping and scraping down the sides of the bowl once or twice.
+With the machine running, add the olive oil in a slow, steady stream until the pesto is smooth, stopping when needed to scrape the sides with a rubber spatula.

-When the mixture is completely puréed, transfer to a clean bowl.
-Add the salt and cheese, and stir to combine.
+Transfer the pesto to a medium-size bowl.
+Add the salt and Parmesan, and stir to combine.